morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 BrosTrend - $41 USD - [BrosTrend AC1200 Linux Compatible USB WiFi Adapter - AC3L](https://www.brostrend.com/collections/linux-wifi-adapter/products/ac3l)

 Review by @morrownr : This adapter has performed very well.
-It is a single-state, single-function adapter, which is what we want.
+It is a single-state and single-function adapter, which is what we want.

 Good:

 - It is fast.
-I have consistently measured around 545 Mbps (clean DFS channel) using iperf3 with the [out-of-kernel driver](https://github.com/morrownr/88x2bu).
-Testing with the in-kernel driver in kernel 6.3 as of 2023-04-10 shows an iperf3 score of 410 Mbps.
-The in-kernel driver appears to be stable at this point and the performance is reasonably good.
-Optimizations continue to be merged.
+I have consistently measured around 545 Mbps (clean DFS channel) using iperf3.

 - The adapter comes with a nice extension cable/stand.
 One of the best designs that I have used.